Student and Alumni profiles from the School of Management

 This year I will be graduating with a conjoint Bachelor of Commerce and Administration in Human Resources and Industrial Relations, and Management, as well as a Bachelor of Science in Psychology.
 A passion for people influenced me to choose these majors, but the encouragement from VMS to think critically, globally and strategically has kept me inspired.

-Through my time at Victoria, I have discovered my dream career of Human Resource Management.
-Recently, I was awarded the Human Resource Institute of New Zealand (HRINZ) prize for being the top HRIR student at Victoria.
+Through my time at university, I have discovered my dream career of Human Resource Management.
+Recently, I was awarded the Human Resource Institute of New Zealand (HRINZ) prize for being the top HRIR student at Victoria University of Wellington.
 I have particular interests in Strategic HRM, motivating people, talent and performance management, influencing organisational culture, and increasing engagement.
 I have really appreciated the challenging and thought-provoking assignments that I have been able to complete so far - each one helps to build a set of skills relevant to the global workplace.

 Looking forward, I am lucky enough to have landed a spot in Fonterra's HR graduate program for 2012 and I can’t wait for my career to begin.
 School of Management has provided me with a fantastic foundation that can only be built upon from now on.
-My goals for the future are to expand my HR experience and eventually gain admission into Victoria’s esteemed MBA programme.
+My goals for the future are to expand my HR experience and eventually gain admission into Victoria University of Wellington’s esteemed MBA programme.

 LLB/BCA Management major